gt1/alternatives/README.md

 Compilation of alternatives
 ---------------------------

-alternatives needs libmaus [https://github.com/gt1/libmaus] .
-When libmaus is installed in ${LIBMAUSPREFIX} then alternatives can be compiled and installed in ${HOME}/alternatives using
+alternatives needs libmaus2 [https://github.com/gt1/libmaus2] .
+When libmaus2
+is installed in ${LIBMAUSPREFIX} then alternatives can be compiled and installed in ${HOME}/alternatives using

 	- autoreconf -i -f
-	- ./configure --with-libmaus=${LIBMAUSPREFIX} \
+	- ./configure --with-libmaus2=${LIBMAUSPREFIX} \
 		--prefix=${HOME}/alternatives
 	- make install